Lawsuits: SC officials ignored risks ahead of prison riot

 The suits specifically name top officials, including Stirling, saying his response to knowledge that subordinates were engaged in activity potentially harmful to inmates was “so inadequate as to show deliberate indifference.”

-Those allegations match up with complaints directly from Lee inmates.
+The allegations about the door locks match up with complaints directly from Lee inmates.
 For several months ahead of the melee, the AP communicated with a Lee prisoner who used a contraband cellphone to offer insight into life behind bars.
 Describing frequent gang fights with homemade weapons, he said prisoners roamed freely, had easy access to cellphones and drugs, and were often left to police themselves.

 “ALL of the doors to the cells are broken,” wrote the inmate, who spoke to the AP on the condition of anonymity because his cellphone was illegal and he feared retribution from other prisoners.
 “At any time, I can let myself out of my cell.”